phil-barrett/RP23CNC/README.md

 ## April 10
 ### Update to user manual
-All that is remaining is the assembly section (waiting for actual boards for photos and a bit more in the Servo section.
+Added lots more info on configuration, networking, BOM.
+All that is remaining is the assembly section (waiting for actual boards for photos) and a bit more in the Servo section.
 And, more proof reading and polishing, of course.

 ## April 9
 ### Tariffs and the future of the RP23U5XBB